Prevention Services

 CARES

 The program works closely with campus resources to provide early intervention for students who may be struggling personally or whose behavior has led others to be concerned for their well-being.
-Case managers meet with students and provide access to resources while following up with them and monitoring their progress.
+Case managers meet with students, provide access to resources and follow up with them while monitoring their progress.

 Make a Referral